aki77/claude-on-edit/README.md

 npx @aki77/claude-on-edit init
 ```

-This will create a `claude-on-edit.config.js` file in your project root with common configuration examples.
+This will create a `.claude/claude-on-edit.config.js` file in your project with common configuration examples.

 ### 2. Get Help